The smallest and most charming five-star hotel in Kitzbühel

 Wellness & Pools

 The wellness facilities at Tennerhof are designed with a focus on calm, clarity, and comfort.
 The spa is exclusively accessible to hotel guests, maintaining a quiet and private atmosphere.
 The layout is compact, yet complete, offering everything needed after an active day in the mountains.
 The indoor pool is open year-round and forms the center of the wellness area.
 Large windows provide direct views of the Kitzbühel Alps and the Streif, keeping the surrounding landscape present at all times.
 A whirlpool complements the space, combining warmth with the same open outlook.
 During the summer months, the outdoor pool is open and located within the garden, surrounded by greenery and facing the mountains.
 The combination of water, fresh air, and silence makes it a natural place to spend time, both actively and at rest.
 The spa also includes several saunas, including two Finnish saunas at 80 and 90 degrees, a bio sauna, and a steam bath.
 A plunge pool is available as well.
-Multiple relaxation areas are spread throughout the space, including a panoramic room and a silent room dedicated to complete stillness.
+Multiple relaxation areas are spread throughout the space, including a panoramic room and a separate relaxation room, the Silent Sole Room featuring Himalayan salt stones.
 Treatments and massages are available upon request and are tailored to the individual guest.
 The overall approach remains personal and well-balanced, in line with the scale and character of the hotel.

 KEY FEATURES & SERVICES